Clinamenic/GFEL/content/library/Movement Signals.md

 **Project:** Taiwan Hypercerts Dashboard

 **Summary:** GreenSofa Taiwan has launched a localized Hypercerts Dashboard to make public goods impact visible, verifiable, and meaningful at the regional level.
-Built in **April 2025**, this dashboard aggregates and visualizes Taiwan-specific Hypercerts—onchain certificates of public goods contributions—transforming fragmented project data into structured, traceable impact evidence.
+This dashboard aggregates and visualizes Taiwan-specific Hypercerts—onchain certificates of public goods contributions—transforming fragmented project data into structured, traceable impact evidence.

 **What it Does:**